g-otn/GameServerEC2Discord/README.md

 - [aws-pricing.com Instance Picker](https://aws-pricing.com/picker.html)

 If you choose a burstable instance types (`t4g`, `t3a`, `t3` and `t2`), check ["Things to keep in mind"](#things-to-keep-in-mind) in Cost breakdown

+### Backups and deletion

+#### Renaming and deleting

+When you want to delete a server, you can't just comment out the server module usage due to how Terraform providers works.

+You can delete by using `terraform destroy --target=module.<server module name>`.

+You can also do the same to delete `base_region` module resources. (e.g `terraform destroy --target=module.us-east-2`)

+After deleting a server, Terraform will create a "final snapshot" of the server data volume, which you can use to restore the server.

+#### Restoring an backup

+Backups is done via EBS volume snapshots.
+You can restore the game server data by specifying the `snapshot_id` of the desired snapshot in the server module, which will force a replacement of the EBS "data" volume, where the new one will use that snapshot as a base.

 ## Troubleshooting